Klasse-Digitale-Grafik/tutorials/CSS.md

 - [CSS Diner](https://flukeout.github.io) selector training game

 ### Rules
-There are various rules that you can apply to your element to control its appeareance.
+There are various rules that you can apply to an element to control its appeareance.
 ```css
 h1 {
     color: red;